afnid/CoreEFI/README.md

 The event handler is designed to operate in a separate thread either from a coprocessor, or driven from an interrupt.

 Each event has two parts, an absolute start which specifies degrees from 0 to 720, and then a duration part in ticks.
-So for a fuel/spark on each cyclinder, there are actually 4 different events.
-When a schedule is computed the leading events are stored with an angle only, the followup event contains the same angle and the duration.
+So for a fuel/spark on each cylinder, there are actually 4 different events.
+When a schedule is computed the leading events are stored with an angle only, the follow-up event contains the same angle and the duration.
 These values are stored in an unsigned 2 byte int, so 0 to 720 is stored as 0 to 65535.
 This simplifies phase issues where events wrap around by leveraging the natural wrapping when working with unsigned values.

 A strategy calculates the 4 events for each cylinder.
 An estimated event time is calculated for sorting, but the final time is computed one or more times before it actually occurs.
 For example, the strategy decides the spark should happen 20 deg btdc and the dwell should be 5 ms and the injector should open at 360btdc and stay open for 2 ms.  That information is stored in the events and can be used to calculate the absolute time relative to the latest rpm.